Saber-Grou/Pacman-IA/README.md

 # Project Description

-This project contains the code for student's project pacman multiagent of my AI course.
-The code is forked from the original course project given at [Standford CSS 221](https://github.com/stanford-cs221/autumn2019/tree/gh-pages/assignments/pacman)
+## Features

+- **Minimax Agent**: Implements the Minimax algorithm for adversarial search.
+- **Strategic Agent with Evolution**: Uses deep learning and evolutionary strategies for decision-making.
+- **Replay Buffer**: Stores experiences for training the Strategic Agent.
+- **Custom Evaluation Functions**: Enhances Pacman's decision-making by evaluating game states.

 ## Requirements

-This code runs with python 3, you just need a recent version of python 3 installed and to clone this repository.
+This code runs with Python 3.
+You just need a recent version of Python 3 installed and to clone this repository.

-### troubleshooting
+### Troubleshooting

-This code was translated from python 2 to 3, in case of error you might need to install the package `future`:
+This code was translated from Python 2 to 3.
+In case of errors, you might need to install the package `future`:

 ```zsh
 pip install future